Quandary: The benefits of the Eisenhower Tunnel fire suppression system | SummitDaily.com

 Dear Quandary,

-Now that the new fire suppression system has been completed and tested at Eisenhower/Johnston Tunnel will the fuel trucks that have been driving Loveland Pass use the tunnel?
+Now that the new fire suppression system has been completed and tested at the Eisenhower/Johnson tunnel, will the fuel trucks that have been driving Loveland Pass use the tunnel?

 Keep up the great work.